notinds/EngPy/README.md

 ## Running Programs

-Save your TinyLang code in a file with a `.tl` extension, e.g., `program.tl`.
+Save your EngPy code in a file with a `.tl` extension, e.g., `program.tl`.

 Run the interpreter:
 ```